-Being in the St. Louis area we get this question asked dozens of time per year.
-You might think being asked what to do because your neighbor’s tree fell on my house is strange, but it’s common where there are a lot of spring storms and even tornados.
+Being in the St. Louis area we get this question asked dozens of times per year.
+You might think being asked what to do because your neighbor’s tree falls on my house is strange, but it’s common where there are a lot of spring storms and even tornados.

 Your own homeowner policy will pay for the damage and it will be subject to the wind/hail deductible which is usually higher.
 In some cases, if a tree just falls over on your house without any involvement of wind it will be covered under the falling object coverage and it might have a lower deductible.